ptoledo-teaching/training-bigdata-002/README.md

 ## Usage in master host

-This tool provides the commands **submit.sh** and **get_usage.sh** to be used in the cluster master machine.
+This tool provides the commands **submit.sh**, **clean.sh** and **get_usage.sh** to be used in the cluster master machine.
 These commands are stored in the **~/scripts** folder and are available directly at any path given that the scripts folder has been added to the environment path.

+### clean.sh

+With the executin of spark, the workers start to accumulate the history of previous executions in **~/spark/work**.
+This could lead to an exhaustion of disk that prevents new executions.

+This command goes through each worker and empty the work folder.
+In the process shows the initial and final disk use in the machine.

 ### get_usage.sh